American Rifleman: History

 The American Rifleman continued to develop in scope following World War II.
 Lee Harvey Oswald killed US President John F. Kennedy with a rifle purchased from a Klein's Sporting Goods ad in the February 1963 issue of American Rifleman.
 This prompted what the magazine called "a wave of anti-firearm feeling" and an "almost universal demand for tighter controls over the mail-order sales of guns."

 In 1966, Ashley Halsey Jr. became editor for the magazine, bringing much more focus to the political realm, given the prominence of the bills proposed by senator Thomas Dodd restricting the sales of firearms across state lines.
 Halsey Jr. was a former writer at the Saturday Evening Post for 18 years, and became known for his prominent editorials and investigative articles.
 In 1971, The American Rifleman published a special centennial issue that was 168 pages long, by far the largest in the magazine's history.
 The centennial edition also included the first full-sized, full-color photographs of firearms ever printed in the magazine.
 Shortly afterward, in October 1973, hunting stories, reviews and tips were spun out into a separate publication, American Hunter, which was operating profitably within two years of its premiere.
-In 1993, the NRA launched another magazine titled America's First Freedom that specialized in political activism.
+In 1997, the NRA launched another magazine titled American Guardian that focused political activism and rebranded it as America's First Freedom in June 2000 to focus explicitly on protecting gun rights.

 Content

-The magazine is one of four NRA owned magazines included with an NRA membership, although discounted memberships with no magazine subscription are available.
+The magazine is one of four NRA-owned magazines included with an NRA membership, although discounted memberships with no magazine subscription are available.

-Each issue contains reviews of different firearms, historical articles about firearms, technical information about reloading, notes from the President of the NRA and a column known as The armed citizen which lists specific events of people defending themselves with a firearm successfully.
+Each issue contains reviews of different firearms, historical articles about firearms, technical information about reloading, notes from the President of the NRA and a column called "The Armed Citizen" which lists specific events of people defending themselves with a firearm successfully.